firehydrant/design-system/CONTRIBUTING.md

 In order to generate a CHANGELOG, commit history on the `main` branch needs to be formatted in a specific pattern.

-The commit message squash-merged to `main` **must follow this pattern**, every other commit on the PR however, does not though we do recommend it as best practice.
+The commit message squash-merged to `main` **must follow this pattern**.
+Any other commit on the Pull Request does not need to comply, though we recommend it as best practice.

 ```bash
 [type](optional scope): [title of commit]